 During the review, it's important to have updated information on the workforce size.
 The specific employer requirements, as specified in the employment laws, may vary depending on the number of employees.

 Whether your organization is private or public may also affect the details to include in the handbook.
-For instance, if the company is publicly traded, it must comply with the whistleblower protections act.
+For instance, if the company is publicly traded, it must comply with the Whistleblower Protection Act.

 Also, if it has unionized employees, the policies outlined in the manual should comply with the collective bargaining agreement, which governs their terms of employment.